Richard, Duke of Gloucester, and the Lady Anne

 Page from Shakespeare’s Richard III.

-First of all, the story.
-This scene comes from Shakespeare’s Richard III, a play that depicts Richard as one of the most evil men the world has ever seen (Shakespeare is influenced probably by the great humanist Sir Thomas More and his “History of King Richard III”).
+First, the story.
+The scene is drawn from Shakespeare’s Richard III, a play that portrays Richard as one of the most evil figures in history.
+Shakespeare was likely influenced by the humanist Sir Thomas More and his History of King Richard III.
+This portrayal has profoundly shaped how Richard III has been perceived ever since.

 Portrait of King Edward IV